geudde/attic-chest/pages/03.season-2/04.meeting-21/09.broom/docs.md

 <div class="author">Reverend Mr Cayley</div>

-> The New Broom and Answer to the Old Broom of Cowdenknows

 How more than blithe am I to see
 My Phoebe’s kind regard for me;
 More grateful Sweets thy Accents bring